Be it a video or a blog, a piece of content does not gain its worth unless it reaches its suitable audience.

 - Drop all the short and unnecessary words like articles, prepositions, and conjunctions from your tags.
 The YouTube algorithm doesn’t pay attention to them anyway.

 - Make ample and optimum use of the YouTube auto-suggest.
 Auto-suggest is a feature that helps users find what they need.
 YouTube does not surface these suggestions randomly.

 - Remember to put the most important tags first.

 - Include a good mix of single word tags with ‘long tail’ tags, e.g. ‘how to’.

 Are Using YouTube Tags Really Important for Generating Views?

-Apart from creating engaging content for your viewers, you also need to spread the awareness about your content by trying to rank better in the YouTube and Google search engines at least.
+Apart from creating engaging content for your viewers, you also need to spread awareness about your content by trying to rank better on the YouTube and Google search engines at least.

 Previously, online platforms like YouTube heavily relied on metadata to understand your video’s topic.
 For example, YouTube would usually analyze your video’s title, description, tags and filename to get an idea of what your video is about.